Dr Leslie Vinjamuri

 Director, US and the Americas Programme; Dean, Queen Elizabeth II Academy for Leadership in International Affairs

-Dr Leslie Vinjamuri is Director of the US and the Americas programme and Dean of the Queen Elizabeth II Academy for Leadership in International Affairs at Chatham House, The Royal Institute of International Affairs.
-She is a Reader (Associate Professor) in International Relations at SOAS University of London.
+Dr Leslie Vinjamuri is director of the US and Americas programme and dean of the Queen Elizabeth II Academy at Chatham House.

-Leslie has a BA from Wesleyan University (Phi Beta Kappa), an MSc (Distinction) from the London School of Economics, and a PhD from Columbia University.
+She began her career at Congressional Research Service and also worked in the Asia Bureau at USAID.
+Leslie received a BA from Wesleyan University (Phi Beta Kappa), an MSc (Distinction) from the London School of Economics, and a PhD from Columbia University.